Human Resources, Recruiting & People Operations job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-The local read is solid on job-seeker conditions, but some sub-role conclusions rely on broader occupation groups and statewide proxies.
+Direct local labor-market context is solid, but some role-specific conclusions still rely on statewide occupation data and local posting samples.

 Limitations